Written by: Dallas Terry

 Zero Waste is a goal that is ethical, economical, efficient and visionary.
 It guides people in changing their lifestyles and practices to emulate sustainable natural cycles, where all discarded materials are designed to become resources for others to use.
 Zero Waste means designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.
 Implementing Zero Waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health.

-For organizations, this will entail a combination of redesigning products, services and processes, reducing material consumption, packaging and procurement requirements, reusing scrap, materials, and then packaging, recycling, composting, or upcycling where possible.
+For organizations, this will entail a combination of redesigning products, services and processes, reducing material consumption through more efficient methods like laser cut metal as this gives off less waste., packaging and procurement requirements, reusing scrap, materials, and then packaging, recycling, composting, or upcycling where possible.

 Unique Use for Recycled Bottles, Source: http://how-to-recycle.blogspot.com